HYPJUDY/human-pose-estimation-by-deep-learning/README.md

 ## How to Run
 The images in `data/input/` is not complete.
 If you just want to run the code with demo images, the codes can run without modification.
 If you want to train and test with complete images:

-pose\_estimation/data/input/test_imgs: ~4000 test images
+* `human-pose-estimation-by-deep-learning/data/input/test_imgs`: ~4000 test images
-pose\_estimation/data/input/train_imgs: ~60000 train images, use half of them Each of them are labeled with 15 articulate points.
+* `human-pose-estimation-by-deep-learning/data/input/train_imgs`: ~60000 train images, use half of them.
+Each of them are labeled with 15 articulate points.

 Please contact with me for data.
 And modify the parametaer `TAG = "_demo"` to `TAG = ""` in corresponding files like `train.py`, `test.py` and `draw_point.py`.